Advanced Environment

 Setting Up YAML Configuration

-Once the environment dialog is open:
+Once the environment panel is open:

 2. A new tab will open — this is the YAML environment editor where you can add your public and private values and manage profiles.